IPod: Games

 Video games are playable on various versions of iPods.
-The original iPod had the game Brick (originally invented by Apple's co-founder Steve Wozniak) included as an easter egg hidden feature; later firmware versions added it as a menu option.
+The original iPod had the game Brick included as an easter egg hidden feature; later firmware versions added it as a menu option.
 Later revisions of the iPod added three more games: Parachute, Solitaire, and Music Quiz.

+Navigate to Extras → Games and, assuming you have a generation 3 (G3) iPod, you will find Brick, Music Quiz, Parachute, and Solitaire.
+If you have a G1 iPod, only the Breakout game is available, and that only as an Easter egg (a bit of hidden code on the iPod): access it by navigating to the iPod's About screen and holding down the button in the centre of the jog wheel for about five seconds.
+Breakout will appear on your screen.
+Then, use the jog wheel to move the racket and play while you listen to your favorite songs.

 In September 2006, the iTunes Store began to offer additional games for purchase with the launch of iTunes 7, compatible with the fifth generation iPod with iPod software 1.2 or later.
 Those games were: Bejeweled, Cubis 2, Mahjong, Mini Golf, Pac-Man, Tetris, Texas Hold 'Em, Vortex, Asphalt 4: Elite Racing and Zuma.
 Additional games have since been added.
-These games work on the 6th and 5th generation iPod Classic and the 5th and 4th generation iPod Nano.
+These games work on the 5th and 6th generation iPod Classic as well as iPod Nano generations 3rd through 5th.

 With third parties like Namco, Square Enix, Electronic Arts, Sega, and Hudson Soft all making games for the iPod, Apple's MP3 player has taken steps towards entering the video game handheld console market.
 Even video game magazines like GamePro and EGM have reviewed and rated most of their games as of late.

 The games are in the form of .ipg files, which are actually .zip archives in disguise.
 When unzipped, they reveal executable files along with common audio and image files, leading to the possibility of third party games.
 Apple has not publicly released a software development kit (SDK) for iPod-specific development.
 Apps produced with the iPhone SDK are compatible only with the iOS on the iPod Touch and iPhone, which cannot run click wheel-based games.